See a Doctor Within 15 Minutes

 As we age, our priorities with exercise will change.
 This means that while your fitness goals earlier in life may have revolved around a specific mile time or weight lifting record, now they’re more likely to focus on the particular needs of your health and wellness.

-Much like kids and younger adults, seniors should stay active to maintain their physical and mental health, improve mobility, and maximize their quality of life.
+Like kids and younger adults, seniors should stay active to maintain their physical and mental health, improve mobility, and maximize their quality of life.

 Exercise is an incredibly potent medicine which: